Tommy Farr

-Thomas George (Tommy) Farr (12 March 1913 – 1 March 1986) was a Welsh boxer from Clydach Vale, Rhondda, nicknamed "the Tonypandy Terror".
+Thomas George Farr (12 March 1913 – 1 March 1986) was a Welsh boxer from Clydach Vale, Rhondda, nicknamed "The Tonypandy Terror".
 Prior to 1936, Farr boxed in the light heavyweight division, in which he was the Welsh champion.
 He became British and Empire heavyweight champion on 15 March 1937.
+Farr is considered to be one of the greatest British heavyweight fighters ever, and was inducted into the Welsh Sports Hall of Fame in 1997.

-He challenged for the world title against Joe Louis in the same year and gave Louis one of the toughest fights of his career, hurting him numerous times and lasting the full 15 rounds on his way to a wide unanimous decision loss, with the referee awarding Louis the fight thirteen rounds to one, while the judges scored the fight eight to five and nine to six, both in Louis's favour.
-The decision was booed by spectators.
-Farr is considered to be one of the greatest British heavyweight fighters ever.
-Farr was inducted into the Welsh Sports Hall of Fame in 1997.
+In the United States, Farr is remembered for his 1937 world title challenge against Joe Louis.
+Considered one of Louis' toughest ever fights, the bout lasted the full 15 rounds and the large crowd saw Farr hurt Louis on numerous occasions.
+However the final result was controversial, being a wide unanimous decision in favour of Louis, with the referee awarding him the fight thirteen rounds to one, while the judges scored the fight eight to five and nine to six, both in Louis's favour.
+The announcement of the decision was roundly booed by the spectators.
+The bout was named The Ring magazine Fight of the Year for 1937.